quentin-st/Simple-Deployment-Script/README.md

     sudo setfacl -R -m u:"$HTTPDUSER":rwX -m u:`whoami`:rwX web/media
     sudo setfacl -dR -m u:"$HTTPDUSER":rwX -m u:`whoami`:rwX web/media

-#### scss pass
-This pass browses your project to find `.scss` files.
-Please note that it won't compile SASS part files (`_part.scss`).
-This pass uses the `sass` command to compile files.
-You can install it by following these steps:

-    sudo apt-get install rubygems
-    sudo gem install sass
-    sass -v

 ### Other plugins
 Here are the other available plugins shipped with this script:

 - Mkdocs, see [Mkdocs website](http://www.mkdocs.org/) to learn more about this tool
-- Generic: passes-less plugin.
-Use this if you don't have anything to process after having pulled.